 Conduct Velocity Checks

-Having an additional layer of security to verify the identity of the user and confirm if they are who they claim to be for online card transactions, will strengthen your case for fraud prevention.
+Having an additional layer of security to verify the identity of the user and confirm if they are who they claim to be for online credit card transactions, will strengthen your case for credit card fraud detection and prevention.

 Secure Online Transactions with Payer Authentication (3-D Secure)

 Payer authentication, referred as Verified by Visa (VeB) for Visa cards and SecureCode for Master cards, is a cardholder authentication measure that secures online transactions for customers.
 This allows them to create a PIN (secure code) that can be used during checkout to confirm the user’s identity.
 If the PIN entered is wrong, the transaction gets blocked, thereby reducing the number of transactions that have to be manually reviewed by you (as a merchant).

 This tool uses machine learning methods to look at the various components of an online credit card transaction to determine the probability of it being fraudulent.
 You will need to evaluate the results of their transaction verification tools like AVS, CVV, device ID, etc. along with what the user is buying and where the user wants the item shipped.
 (Source:Burlington Bank Card).
 The higher the fraud score, the more the reason for you to decline the transaction.

 Risk scoring will provide a case-by-case evaluation and will flag transactions based on the rules you choose, such as an AVS failure test, IP range, use of anonymous email addresses, billing address verification, and others.
 Predictive machine learning algorithms can learn from prior data and estimate the probability of a fraudulent credit card transaction.

 To protect your business from card frauds and related losses, integrate with a payment gateway that has built-in fraud prevention tools.
 This way, you will have to manually review only the flagged transactions and will have much lesser at stake.